UKS2: Fuji

 Christianity: Was Jesus the Messiah?

-PE days: Tuesday and Friday
+PE days: Monday and Tuesday

 Home Learning: Homework will be set on a Friday.
 Activities and reading logs can be accessed via our online learning platform, Learning with Parents.
 Times Table Rockstars and Complete Maths Tutor logins have been issued to children but are available from class teachers.